 - Water balance in the body

-Hypopituitarism is an insufficient production of one or more hormones.
-It is not a common disorder.
-A problem in the pituitary can cause the amount of hormones from other glands to diminish as well.
-This can be a serious and sometimes, life-threatening problem.
+Hypopituitarism occurs with the insufficient production of one or more hormones.
+This uncommon disorder within the pituitary can cause the reduction of hormone production in other glands, too.
+This poses a serious and sometimes, life-threatening problem.
 It will require care from your doctor.

 Copyright © Nucleus Medical Media, Inc.